 Long story short, our concerns about visiting Finland were a complete and utter waste of time.

 Perhaps we got lucky – the weather was cold but not freezing.
-In fact, it was warm enough that Daryl even took a dip in the Baltic Sea as part of our Christmas Day sauna experience at Kulttuurisauna without freezing to death.
+In fact, it was warm enough that Daryl even took a dip in the Baltic Sea as part of our Christmas Day sauna experience at Kulttuurisauna without freezing.

 Though we had wondered about what to do in Helsinki prior to our arrival, we didn’t get bored for a moment as we ran around the deceptively compact city checking out the bustling Christmas markets, stylish shops, amazing churches and fabulous museums.
 We especially enjoyed the Yayoi Kusama In Infinity exhibit at the Helsinki Art Museum.

-However, as much as we loved all of the Helsinki attractions, it was the food scene that impressed us the most.
+However, as much as we loved all of the Helsinki attractions, it was Finnish food that impressed us the most.

 As soon as we arrived, we started navigating our way through the clean, organized city.
 Though we enjoyed working our way through the grocery bag stuffed with local Helsinki treats like Nord-T tea and Goodio chocolate bars in our hotel room at Aallonkoti Hotel Apartments, we wanted to experience Helsinki restaurants.